MrPeanutButta/log2BGP/bigplgd/doc/start-cli.markdown

           <cr>

 ### Command line editing
-Various hotkeys allow command line editing.
+Various hot-keys allow command line editing.
-A list of a few helpful hotkeys.
+A list of a few helpful hot-keys.

 * TAB : command completion
 * ctrl + a : go to beginning of command line